Outcomes frameworks and question banks

 Each outcomes framework is summarised on the pages below, and is accompanied by a detailed question bank that can be downloaded from the same page.
 The question bank contains all the outcomes from each framework, with indicators and questions that you can use in surveys to measure changes in people’s financial capability.

 For interventions targeting adults aged 18 and above.
 There is a separate Outcomes Framework for Older People in Retirement and we are developing further indicators for young adults as required.

 For interventions targeting Children and Young People aged 3-18 with sets of indicators for different age groups, and for interventions that seek to enhance parents’ capacity to support and develop their children’s financial capability.

 For interventions seeking to enhance teachers’ skills, knowledge and understanding to drive the effectiveness of financial education.

-We will be adding more frameworks to our family during 2017: for Youth Practice and Young Adults.
+We will be adding more frameworks to our family in 2018.
 Watch this space!